 Batik is a process of layering and saving.
 With each layer of colour the question to ask is “Which bit of the current layer of colour do I wish to save?”
 Where the wax is applied, it saves that current colour.
 When picturing an artwork in the mind, the execution of it in Batik comes about through an almost a reverse method of thinking.
 So here, I began with a blank white cotton fabric and using the tjanting I drew the outline of the letter and the border lines on to the white cloth.
 The first application of wax saved the line work as white.
 I then added some weak pastel shades of dye.
-This will add visual impact later as the multiple layers build one on top of the other.
+This will add visual impact later as multiple layers build one on top of the other.

 In traditional batik the fabric is often immersed entirely in a vat of dye colouring the whole cloth each time.
 Any waxed areas would resist the dye, hence why batik is often know as a resist medium.
-Here, rather than immersing I have painted the dyes on to the isolated areas, stippling for different affects.
+Here, rather than immersing I have painted the dyes on to isolated areas, stippling in places for different affects.
 Once dried, the next act of ‘saving’ can be carried out, shown here in step 2:

-Using the Batik Tulis method I have free hand drawn the beginnings of a paisley background and the border infill.
+Using the Batik Tulis method, I have free hand drawn the beginnings of a paisley background and the border infill.
 The additional wax added in step 2 saved parts of the pastel blue background and the pastel coloured border.

 In step 3, I strengthened the solution of the dyes and added another layer of colour, this time alternating stripes of purple and blue in the paisley background and using a block salmon coloured dye on the border, and a deeper turquoise in the corners.